flowkey/user-location/Readme.md

 #User Location
 This package will detect the user location using their IP Address.
+If the lookup fails, this package will fallback to a local geoip lookup that will only contain the county and the continent for the ip address.

 It will save the information into a Reactive Variable: